logzio/logzio-k8s/README.md

 ### Changelog
 **logzio/logzio-fluentd**:
+- v1.4.0:
+  - Upgrade gem `fluent-plugin-logzio` to `0.1.0`:
+    - Use fluentd's retry instead of retry in code (raise exception on non-2xx response).
 - v1.3.1:
   - Added `fluent-plugin-prometheus`.
   - Added `logzio-daemonset-containerd-monitoring`,  `logzio-daemonset-rbac-monitoring` and `configmap-monitoring.yaml` which exposes fluentd metrics on the pods port `24231`, `/metrics` endpoint